 There is no added fee for an N.C.
 REAL ID license or ID card.
 The cost is the same as a standard driver license or ID card.

 Will an N.C.
-REAL ID driver license and ID card look different from a standard North Carolina driver license and ID?
+REAL ID driver license and ID card look different from a standard North Carolina driver license or ID?

 N.C.
 REAL ID driver licenses and ID cards look identical to standard North Carolina licenses and IDs except that they have a gold star in the upper right corner that indicates the card meets federal REAL ID standards.